Alembic for Unity

 Use the Alembic package to import and export Alembic files into your Unity Scenes, where you can playback and record animation directly in Unity.
 The Alembic format bakes animation data into a file so that you can stream the animation in Unity directly from the file.
 This saves a significant amount of resources, because the modeling and animating does not happen directly inside Unity.

 The Alembic package brings in vertex cache data from a 3D modeling software, such as facial animation (skinning) and cloth simulation (dynamics).
 When you play it back inside Unity, it looks exactly the same as it did in the 3D modeling software.

 Important: before you start using this package, you must be aware of its limitations and known issues.

 The Alembic package supports these features:

-- Importing data from Meshes, Particle Cloud Points, and Cameras.
+Importing data from Meshes, Particle Cloud Points, Curves, and Cameras.

-- Exporting Unity GameObjects to an Alembic file.
+Exporting Unity GameObjects to an Alembic file (through Exporter or Recorder).